markjaquith/page-links-to/readme.txt

 == Description ==

 This plugin allows you to make a WordPress page or post link to a URL of your choosing, instead of its WordPress page or post URL.
-It also will redirect people who go to the old (or "normal") URL to the new one you've chosen (`301 Moved Permanently` redirects are standard, but you can choose a `302 Moved Temporarily` redirect if you wish).
+It also will redirect people who go to the old (or "normal") URL to the new one you've chosen.

 This functionality is useful for setting up navigational links to non-WordPress sections of your site or to off-site resources.